top of page

 Plus some hefty shipping costs on some of these items.
 In total, it was about $1750 upfront.

-I have owned my gym for about 3 years now.
+I have owned my gym for about 4 years now.
 So if I use $3000 as my total cost

-$3000/36 months = $83.33/month
+$3000/48 months = $62.50/month

 The benefits of a home gym are many, but chief among them is the time I save.
 I save somewhere between 40 minutes and an hour each day by not having a commute to the gym.
 My hourly dollar value more than makes up any gap between home gym cost and gym membership cost.
 I save on gas, traffic time, and frustration.
+It's hard to put an exact number on all of these these items besides gas (if I had tracked every fill up over the last four years) but the value of the time saved is immense.

 I save time while training, too.
 There are no lines for equipment in my home gym!

 As a bonus, you can decide how to decorate the gym and what music gets played - which adds another element of fun.
+It's might not have a dollars benefit, but it certainly adds value to the experience.

 Plus, it's always nice being the strongest guy in the gym!